prs-eth/U-TILISE/README.md

 series from 2018 with a spatial extent of 256&times;256 pixels (2.56&times;2.56 km in scene space).
 Each time series contains 30 images.
 The images encompass all 13 spectral bands, upsampled to 10 m resolution.
-Furthermore, every optical image is paired with a spatially co-registered, temporally close (but not synchronous) C-band SAR image with two channels representing the $\sigma_0$ back-scatter coefficients in the VV and VH polarizations, in units of decibels (dB).
+Furthermore, every optical image is paired with a spatially co-registered, temporally close (but not synchronous) C-band SAR image with two channels representing the $\sigma_0$ backscatter coefficients in the VV and VH polarizations, in units of decibels (dB).
 Furthermore, the dataset includes pixel-wise cloud probabilities and binary cloud masks.

 ### Simulation of data gaps
-To train and quantitatively assess U&#8209;TILISE's performance, we utilize gap&#8209;free (cloud&#8209;free) Sentinel&#8209;2 satellite image time series.
+To train and quantitatively assess U&#8209;TILISE's performance, we use gap&#8209;free (cloud&#8209;free) Sentinel&#8209;2 satellite image time series.
-Our preprocessing steps involve:
+Our preprocessing steps are as follows:
 1. We first identify all images with partially occluded pixels or images that are occluded/missing entirely by applying a threshold to the cloud probability maps (if available) or the binary cloud masks.
 We then remove all images with data gaps to produce cloud&#8209;free time series that exhibit a valid observation for every spatio-temporal location.